TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-sqlagent.md

 	ownershipId="AzureData_AzureSQLVM"
 />

-# SSQL agent, jobs, database mail
+# SQL agent, jobs, database mail

 Most users are able to resolve their issues with SQL Agent, Jobs or Database mail using the recommended documents below.